spiceai/spiceai/README.md

 The Spice CLI will download the CartPole-v1 sample pod manifest and add it to your project at `.spice/pods/cartpole-v1.yaml`.

-The Spice Runtime will automatically detect the manifest and start your first training run!
+The Spice Runtime will then automatically detect the manifest and start your first training run!

+> Note, automatic training relies on your system's filewatcher.
+In some cases, this might be disabled or not work as expected, especially when using containers.
+If training does not start, follow the command to [retrain your pod](https://github.com/spiceai/spiceai#retrain-your-pod) below.

 ### Observe your pod training

 Navigate to [http://localhost:8000](http://localhost:8000) in your favorite browser.
 You will see an overview of your pods.
-From here, you can click on `cartpole-v1` Pod to see a chart of your training progress.
+From here, you can click on the `cartpole-v1` Pod to see a chart of the pod's training progress.

 ### Retrain your pod